hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 ### Overview

-Twilio handles all SMS communication: outbound notifications to customers and crew, and inbound customer replies.
+Twilio handles all SMS communication: outbound notifications to customers and admin, and inbound customer replies.

 ### Configuration